charmoniumQ/charmonium.test-py/docs/reports/trisovic-reproduction/main.md

 Non-reproducible (NR) aspects include:

 * **NR1:** Datasets in Dataverse can upload a new version, which will get the same DOI (e.g., [this dataset](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/U3QJQZ&version=2.0));
-  The code uses the latest version of the dataset in Dataverse (e.g., [download_dataset.py](https://github.com/atrisovic/dataverse-r-study/blob/master/docker/download_dataset.py#L13)).
+  The code uses the latest version of the dataset in Dataverse (see the original work's [download_dataset.py](https://github.com/atrisovic/dataverse-r-study/blob/master/docker/download_dataset.py#L13)).
   Re-executing the code will be analyzing different experiments.
   There is no record of which version the original work used, but one could filter for versions released prior to the approximate date of the experiment.